Ian W. Wilson

 BIOGRAPHY

 Ian Wilson joined the Centre College faculty in the fall of 2003 as a visiting instructor of German and Humanities.
 He was awarded Centre’s “Rookie of the Year” in 2004 and in 2005 received the Kirk Award for excellence in teaching.
-He was named a Centre Scholar in 2009 and in 2015, a two-year appointment recognizing teaching excellence, scholarship, and contributions to the Centre community.
-He was named to a three-year term as assistant dean of general education in 2022.
+After joining the tenure track in 2006, he was named a Centre Scholar in 2009 and in 2015.
+He was awarded a H. W. Stodghill, Jr. and Adele H. Stodghill Professorship in 2021 and appointed Assistant Dean of General Education in 2022.
+In 2025, he was appointed Associate Dean for Academic Affairs.

 Wilson is a member of Phi Beta Kappa and Delta Phi Alpha, the German national honor society.
 In 2000-01, he conducted research at the Internationales Forschungszentrum Kulturwissenschaften in Vienna, Austria as a Fulbright Scholar.
 He received another Fulbright for the summer of 2012.
 He holds an M.A. and Ph.D. in comparative literature from the University of North Carolina at Chapel Hill and a B.A. in comparative literature and German from the University of Wisconsin-Madison.